top of page

 Landing Position of the Feet

 During the initial steps the feet, although landing beneath the hip, should actually be landing behind the body's COM, meaning more of the body is ahead of the foot's landing point than is behind it.
 As the athlete continues up the track and the body becomes more upright, the landing point of the feet progressively moves forward in relation to the COM, so that when upright at a certain point the feet land ahead of the COM.
 With elite sprinters this typically is only slightly ahead of their COM, minimizing the braking time.
 Not everyone can handle the landing point of the feet being only slightly ahead of the COM.
 Falls may occur for some athletes that attempt to have the feet land closer to under their COM than they can handle.
-As I stated in the "First Three Steps" blog, learning to position the COG in relation to the base of support when doing standing starts is a valuable fundamental that can be a stepping-stone for learning to do so from other positions.
+As I stated in the "First Three Steps" blog, learning to position the COM in relation to the base of support when doing standing starts is a valuable fundamental that can be a stepping-stone for learning to do so from other positions.

 At the End of the Day